front10/landing-page-book/readme.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/front10/landing-page-book/blob/master/LICENSE.md) file for details.

 ## Browsers support